 [CLICK ABOVE TO DOWNLOAD ARTICLE - 1.6MB PDF]

 Macy also appeared in two Mamet vehicles, "The Water Engine" and Showtime's "Texan."
 In 1999, he starred, "A Slight Case of Murder" opposite his wife Felicity Huffman and received another Emmy nomination.
-On the big screen, Macy is best known for his portrayal of Jerry Lundergaard in the Coen brothers' film Fargo, for which he garnered an Oscar Nomination.
-Additional film credits include Seabiscuit, Sahara, Cellular, Spartan, In Enemy Hands, Magnolia, Pleasantville, Happy Texas, State and Main, Jurassic Park 3, Focus, Welcome to Collinwood, Psycho, A Civil Action, Wag The Dog, Air Force One, Ghosts of Mississippi, Mr. Holland's Opus, The Client, Shadows and Fog, Murder in the First, Searching for Bobby Fischer, Radio Days and Panic.
+On the big screen, Macy was seen in the critically-acclaimed feature, Seabiscuit, and is best known for his portrayal of Jerry Lundergaard in Fargo, for which he garnered an Oscar Nomination.
+Additional film credits include Sahara, Cellular, Spartan, In Enemy Hands, Magnolia, Pleasantville, Happy Texas, State and Main, Jurassic Park 3, Focus, Welcome to Collinwood, Psycho, A Civil Action, Boogie Nights, Wag The Dog, Air Force One, Ghosts of Mississippi, Mr. Holland's Opus, The Client, Shadows and Fog, Murder in the First, Searching for Bobby Fischer, Radio Days and Panic.

 Born in Miami, Macy lived in Georgia until age ten before moving to Cumberland, Maryland, where his love for acting spawned as ‘Mordred’ in Camelot.
 Macy transferred to Goddard College in Vermont, where he came under the tutelage of theater Professor David Mamet.
 In 1972, Mamet, Macy and his writing partner Steven Schachter moved to Chicago, where they collectively created the St. Nicholas Theater.
 Macy originated roles for several of Mamet's classic original productions, among them, ‘Bobby’ in American Buffalo, and ‘Lang’ in The Water Engine, soon establishing his feature film presence with writer/director Mamet.
 His performances in Oleanna and "Homicide" earned Macy kudos and he continued with Mamet in Things Change, House of Games and Wag the Dog.
 Moving to New York in 1980, he originated theater roles in such off-Broadway productions as Baby With the Bathwater, The Dining Room, Life During Wartime, Mr. Gogol and Mr. Preen, Bodies, Rest and Motion, and Mamet's Prarie du Chen, Oh Hell, and Oleanna.
 Macy appeared in the Broadway production of Our Town (Tony Award winner for Best Ensemble), and on the London stage in Atlantic Theater Company's revival of David Mamet's American Buffalo, at the Donmar Warehouse.